-Place wedges on a parchment lined baking sheet and bake for 16-20 minutes.
+Place wedges on a parchment-lined baking sheet, let thaw, and bake for 18-24 minutes.

-An easy recipe for Blackberry Scones with Lemon Glaze using Sourdough Starter!
-Plus an easy tip to help keep your blackberries in tact!
+An easy recipe for Sourdough Scones with Berries and Lemon Glaze using Sourdough Starter!
+Plus an easy tip to help keep your berries in tact!
+Vegan Adaptable!

 - Cook Time: 20

 - Cuisine: pacific northwest

 - Diet: Vegan

 - 2 cup Fresh or frozen blackberries (or raspberries or other berries)